publiccodenet/about/roles/index.md

 ---
 {% comment %}

-This page is here because we spread its link, it is not linked from elsewhere on the about.
+This page is here because we spread its link, it is not linked from elsewhere on the About.

 {% endcomment %}